yonch/rc-hashmap-dev/docs/tokens.md

 Alternatives considered
 - Plain `usize` counts without tokens: relies on discipline and is easy to misuse (double put, missing put on early return).
-Tokens close this gap by construction.
+Tokens significantly reduce misuse by construction, but do not enforce per-instance branding.
-- Storing a runtime back-pointer in the token: unnecessary; lifetime binding to `&self` is sufficient to prevent cross-counter misuse.
+- Storing a runtime back-pointer in the token: not implemented.
+Without per-instance branding, cross-instance misuse is technically possible; in this crate we rely on API structure to maintain correct pairing.